Skip to main content

 Why winter coats and car seats don't mix

-When your child is buckled in with a thick coat on, the extra bulk of the material under the harness straps compresses during a sudden stop or collision.
-This extra slack in the harness straps can make the car seat ineffective in keeping your child safely secured.
-Worse still, this could potentially cause your child to be partially or even fully ejected from the car seat.
+When your child gets buckled in with a thick coat, they aren’t as secure as they appear.
+It's because the coat's extra bulky material under the harness straps compresses during a sudden stop or collision.
+The extra slack in the harness straps can make your car seat ineffective at keeping your child safely secured.
+Worse, this could cause your child to be partially or even fully ejected from their car seat.
+Not good or safe at all.

-There are simple steps you can take to keep your most important passengers safe and warm.
-Keep reading to learn more.
+Fortunately, there are simple steps you can take to keep your most important passengers safe and warm.

 toddler putting on his coat

-How to safely secure children during the colder months
+How to safely secure kids during the colder months

 Step 1

-Prior to putting your little one in their car seat, remove their bulky winter coat.
-Tip: keep them warm with layers or a cozy sweater.
+Before you put your little one in their car seat, take off their bulky winter coat.
+You still want to bring it along but just leave it on the seat beside them.
+Tip: keep your child warm with layers of clothes that can include a thinner cozy sweater.

 Step 2